Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets

 \subsection{Validation analysis}

-In this section, various numerical studies regarding the geometrically nonlinear static and dynamic analyses of the isotropic as well as the piezoelectric FG square plates are carried out in order to demonstrate the accuracy and stability of the present approach.
-Firstly, a fully clamped (CCCC) isotropic square plate is considered to show the validity of the present formulation for the geometrically nonlinear analysis.
-The plate is subjected to uniformly distributed load while the width-to-thickness ratio $(a/h)$ is taken equal to $100$.
-The material properties of plate are $E=3\times10^7$ psi and $\nu=0.316$.
-In this example, the normalized central deflection and load parameter can be defined as $\overline{w}=w/h$ and $P=q_0a^4/(Eh^2)$, respectively.
-Table \ref{tab:ISO_CCCC} presents the normalized central deflections of the isotropic square plate which are compared with those of the Levy's analytical solution \cite{levy1942square}, Urthaler and Reddy's mixed FEM using FSDT \cite{urthaler2008mixed} and Nguyen et al. based on IGA and refined plate theory (RPT) \cite{nguyen2017geometrically}.
-As can be observed that the proposed results are in good agreement with the existing analytical solution as well as other approximate results.\\
+In this section, various numerical studies regarding the geometrically nonlinear static and dynamic analyses of isotropic as well as piezoelectric FG plates are carried out in order to perform the accuracy of the proposed approach.
+For geometrically nonlinear analysis, an isotropic square plate with a fully clamped (CCCC) boundary conditions is considered to show the validity of the present formulation.
+The plate structure is subjected to a uniform transverse load while the width-to-thickness ratio $(a/h)$ is taken equal to $100$.
+The material properties are $E=3\times10^7$ psi and $\nu=0.316$.
+In this example, the normalized central deflection and load parameter are given as $\overline{w}=w/h$ and $P=q_0a^4/(Eh^2)$, respectively.
+Table \ref{tab:ISO_CCCC} presents the normalized central deflections which are compared with those of Levy's analytical solution \cite{levy1942square}, Urthaler and Reddy's mixed FEM using FSDT \cite{urthaler2008mixed} and Nguyen et al. based on IGA and refined plate theory \cite{nguyen2017geometrically}.
+As can be observed that the present results are in good agreement with the existing analytical solution as well as other approximate results.\\

-Next, in order to verify the accuracy of the proposed approach for the geometrically nonlinear transient analysis, a fully simply supported (SSSS) orthotropic square plate subjected to uniform load with $q_0=1.0$ MPa is conducted in this example.
-The material properties and the geometry of plate are considered as follows: Young's modulus $E_1=525$ GPa, $E_2=21$ GPa, shear modulus $G_{12}=G_{23}= G_{13}=10.5$ GPa, Poisson's ratio $\nu=0.25$, mass density $\rho=800$ kg/m$^3$, length of the plate $L=0.25$ m and thickness $ h=5$ mm.
-Fig. \ref{fig:Nonlinear_Iso} depicts the geometrically nonlinear transient response of the square plate subjected to uniform load.
-It can be seen that the present results are in an excellent agreement with those obtained from the finite strip method, which was reported by Chen at al. \cite{chen2000nonlinear}.\\
+Next, in order to verify the accuracy of the proposed approach for the geometrically nonlinear dynamic analysis, a fully simply supported (SSSS) boundary conditions orthotropic square plate subjected to a uniform load with $q_0=1.0$ MPa is conducted.
+The material properties and the geometry dimensions are given as follows: Young's modulus $E_1=525$ GPa, $E_2=21$ GPa, shear modulus $G_{12}=G_{23}= G_{13}=10.5$ GPa, Poisson's ratio $\nu=0.25$, mass density $\rho=800$ kg/m$^3$, length $a = b =250$ mm and thickness $ h=5$ mm.
+Fig. \ref{fig:Nonlinear_Iso} depicts the geometrically nonlinear dynamic response of square plate.
+It can be observed that the present result matchs very well with that obtained from the finite strip method, as reported by Chen at al. \cite{chen2000nonlinear}.\\